Magnetic pulse welding: Process

+The flying work piece then impacts its target, though different parts will contact at different times.
+As the line of contact moves, typically a jet of ejected surface material forms ahead of the contact line.
+This jet is beneficial as it effectively cleans the surfaces by ejecting some surface material (removing oxides or contaminants).

-During magnetic pulse welding a high plastic deformation is developed along with high shear strain and oxide disruption thanks to the jet and high temperatures near the collision zone.
-This leads to solid state weld due to the microstructure refinement, dislocation cells, slip bends, micro twins and local recrystallization.
+During magnetic pulse welding a high plastic deformation is developed along with high shear strain and oxide disruption due to the jet and high temperatures near the collision zone.
+This leads to a solid state weld due to the microstructure refinement (dislocation cells, slip bands, micro twins and local recrystallization).

 Principles

-In order to get a strong weld, several conditions have to be reached:
+In order to achieve a strong weld, several conditions have to be reached: